rounakraj8/solr-mysql-adventure/README.md

 ![SampleTableSchema ](./images/user_schema.png)

+If we have to support delta-import then a column(like last_modified) with timestamp is required, so that Solr can find out the deltas.

 ### Creating Sample Data

-I am using Python script with to generate sample data using Faker, sqlalchemy & pandas.
+Python script to generate sample data using Faker, sqlalchemy & pandas.

   Steps: